ovh/docs/pages/cloud/dedicated/firewall-Linux-iptable/guide.en-sg.md

 sudo iptables -A INPUT -p tcp --dport 80 -j ACCEPT
 ```

-To allow only inbound SSH (Secure Shell) traffic, enter the following:
+To allow only inbound SSH (Secure Shell) traffic, enter the following (note that we use the default SSH port number 22.
+If your port number is different, make sure to adjust it to the appropriate one):

 ```bash
 sudo iptables -A INPUT -p tcp --dport 22 -j ACCEPT